poppinace/sapa/README.md

 **The sensitivity to the noise in the encoder feature.**

-As mentioned above, the noise blocking does not rely only on a single encoder point, but rely on the similarity relation between each encoder feature point and the decoder feature points in a local window.
+As mentioned above, noise suppression does not rely only on a single encoder point, but on the similarity between each encoder point and its corresponding local decoder points.
-By Eq.
+Per Eq.
 (2) and Eq.
-(4) SAPA will upsample a smooth region to a smooth region, regardless of the value of the encoder points.
+(4), SAPA will upsample a smooth region to a smooth region, regardless of the value of the encoder point.
-By the way, the mentioned 'noise' is the unexpected details in encoder features compared with the label mask.
+Note that, we refer the 'noise' as the unexpected details in encoder features compared with the label mask.
-If we intend to segment a person from background, then the clothes on body would be noise.
+If segmenting a person from background, then the clothes on body would be noise.
-We do not refer to the signal noise that may destroy the content of a picture.
-In our paper, we assume we still process natural images.
+We do not refer to the signal noise that may destroy the image content.
+We assume we still process natural images.

 ### jFju -- WA